lanfusion/amazon-tools/helium10/bulk-sales-estimator/Readme.md

 * [Python 3](https://www.python.org/downloads/)
 * [Get cookies.txt Chrome Extension](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en)

+## Disable Size Values in Exported Cookie.
+In a latest version of the Get_Cookies.txt Chrome Extension, it adds a size value to the exported cookie file which results in `ValueError: to many values to unpack` while running the script.
+After installing the extension:
+1. Click the extension in the top right corner of your browser.
+2. In the popup window, click the gear icon in the top right corner of the popup.
+3. In the Settings window, make sure that `Include Cookie Size Values` in unchecked or disabled.
+4. Proceed to setup instructions.

 ## Setup Instructions
 1. Clone this git repo.
 2. Download and Install Python 3 (**make sure pip is selected during install options**) or install it manually from [here](https://pip.pypa.io/en/stable/installation/).